 - 1/4 cup chopped fresh parsley

 - 3 to 4Â ounces mixed baby greens, optional

 Preheat the oven to 425 Â°F. Line a roasting pan withÂ parchment

 Combine the ingredients for the marinade in a small bowl and stir together.

 Remove from the oven and transfer back to the mixing bowl.
-Stir in the sun-dried tomatoes and their oil.
 Season with salt and pepper and stir in the parsley.

-Line a large platter with the baby greens.
+Line a large platter with the baby greens if desired.
 Arrange the roasted vegetables over them.
 Serve at once, or let cool to room temperature before serving.